Robot cell design and programming

 Things to consider on Robot cell design planning

-Robot cell design and robot programming are primary concerns for a reliable robot integrator when designing the cell.
+Robot cell design and Programming robotic arms are primary concerns for a reliable robot integrator when designing the cell.
 There are some key factors to consider:

 Number of Robots: Manufacturers employ several robots in a cell to increase production.